What can help you build a car, save your marriage, code software, write a book, or even renovate a house?

 This is similar to the relationship between Agile (the diet) and Scrum (the recipe you follow).

 Agile was born out of the techniques utilized by innovative Japanese companies in the 70’s and 80’s (companies like Toyota, Fuji, and Honda).
+They started working via the kanban method to improve the speed and flow of work.

 In the mid-90’s, a man by the name of Jeff Sutherland found himself frustrated by companies who were continually plagued by projects that were behind schedule and over budget.
 He sought to find a better way.